Please also note the Colleges' policies related to environmental health and safety found at: http://www.csbsju.edu/ehs/default.htm

 II.
 GENERAL GUIDELINES

-- Students should report pregnancies, physical handicaps, recent injuries, illnesses, surgeries, or communicable disease to faculty as soon as possible so that necessary precautions may be taken.
-A medical clearance from a physician as well as permission of the Lab Coordinator and course instructor(s) may be needed before students with aforementioned concerns will be allowed to utilize the laboratory spaces.
+F. Students should inform course coordinators of pregnancies, physical disabilities, recent injuries, illnesses, surgeries, or communicable disease to faculty as soon as possible so that necessary precautions may be taken in the clinical setting.
+A medical clearance from a physician as well as permission of the Lab Coordinator and course instructor(s) may be needed before students with aforementioned concerns will be allowed to participate in clinical experiences.

 III.
 LABORATORY SAFETY